 An acceptable use policy is adequate for information protection issues for most small to medium sized businesses.
 Typically these policies include but are not limited to: (1) declaration that this is a Federal Interest Computer system and network, (2) that it is for authorized use only, (3) that there is no expectation of privacy, (4) that no solicitation is permitted, (5) that testing of security is only permitted by those authorized to do so, and (6) that response can and will range from nothing to termination to legal action at the sole discretion of management.
 Additional policies are required surrounding HR, legal issues, and all other aspects of employment, but they are not information protection specific.

 Legal and regulatory related policies.

 Regulatory compliance mandates some policies, including a policy that states that all regulatory and legal requirements will be fulfilled.
-Regulations like the Health Insurance Portability and Accountability Act (HIPAA), the Sarbanes Oxley Act (SOX), the Gramm-Leech-Bliley Act (GLBA), and others require that notice of various kinds be provided and that specific policies about separation of different kinds of data, data retention, and nondisclosure be in place.
+Regulations like the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the Sarbanes Oxley Act (SOX), the Gramm-Leech-Bliley Act of 1999 (GLBA), the Payment Card Industry Data Security Standard (PCI DSS), the Red Flags Rule, and others require that notice of various kinds be provided and that specific policies about separation of different kinds of data, data retention, and nondisclosure be in place.
 The specifics are called out in each regulatory scheme and each should be followed to the letter of the law whenever possible in order to assure that negligence is not chargeable.